AviSharma5016-1/Linked-List/README.md

 **Description:** Implements multiple node creation and linking to form a simple linked list with character data, demonstrating basic traversal techniques.

 **Algorithm:**
-1. Define Node class with character data type and next pointer
+1. Define the Node class with a character data type and a next pointer
 2. Create three separate nodes with values 'A', 'B', and 'C'
 3. Manually link the nodes: n1->next = n2, n2->next = n3
 4. Set the last node's next pointer to NULL
-5. Implement traversal using a temporary pointer starting from first node
+5. Implement traversal using a temporary pointer starting from the first node
 6. Display each node's data while moving to the next node
 7. Continue until reaching NULL (end of list)
 8. Print each character on a new line